19hours/sg-statutes/Acts/Development Fund Act.md

 5\.
 The payment of any charges or expenses incidental to or arising out of depreciation or losses on investments of moneys in the Development Fund.

-6. Grants and loans to any public authority, or any other corporation or body, for any one or more of the purposes referred to in paragraphs 1 to 4.
+6\.
+Grants and loans to any public authority, or any other corporation or body, for any one or more of the purposes referred to in paragraphs 1 to 4.

-[6/2000 wef 1/4/2000]

 7.—(1) Capital contribution for investment by way of capital injection in any statutory corporation on such terms and conditions as the Minister for Finance may, after consultation with the Minister in charge of the statutory corporation, determine or as prescribed by any written law.

 (2) In sub-paragraph (1), “capital contribution” and “statutory corporation” have the same meanings as in section 7A of the Financial Procedure Act (Cap.
 109).

-[22/2003 wef 19/12/2003]
+[6/2000; 22/2003]

 ## LEGISLATIVE HISTORY